jkknibbe99/GVSU-CIS350-TeamGoogleStadia/docs/software_requirements_specification.md

 	1. The enemies shall lose health when attacked.
 	1. The enemies shall attack the user when in range.
 	1. The enemies shall move around the level.
+	1. The enemies shall spawn randomly throughout the level.
 # Non-Functional Requirements

 1. Design/Artwork